DinoHub/tartanvo/README.md

    - tartanvo_odom (nav_msgs/Odometry): position and orientation of the camera (same with the `tartanvo_pose`).

 3. Camera Parameters:
    We use the following parameters to calculate the initial intrinsics layer.
 If the `cam_info` topic is received, the intrinsics value will be over-written.
-If camera intrinsics are not published in cam_info ROS topic, define them by modifying the default camara intrinsics in `tartanvo_node.py`.
+If not, you can modify the default intrinsics to match your camera intrinsic in `tartanvo_node.py`.

    - image_width : image width
    - image_height : image height